vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 <br />
 ![homepage-example](/assets/img/posts/app-approval-hell/homepage-example.png)
-*So grateful that Michael Holstrom shared his [OAuth homepage](https://holtstrom.com/michael/about/) after passing Google review so we didn't have to repeat the same excruciating back-and-forth (to the same extent).*
+*So grateful that Michael Holstrom shared his [OAuth homepage](https://holtstrom.com/michael/about/) after passing Google review so I didn't have to do the exact same guess-and-check with the review feedback.*
 <br />

-Several times the rejection reason was simply wrong and I had to waste another few days to see if they would actually send me a different reason why I got rejected.
+Several times the rejection reason was simply wrong and I had to waste another few days waiting for a response, hoping that next time they would actually send me a real reason why I got rejected.

 <br />
 ![invalid-rejection](/assets/img/posts/app-approval-hell/invalid-rejection.png)